maros/Zway-TimerSwitch/README.md

 This module creates a timer switch.
 Users can select the active time using a multilevel switch widget.
-The switch decreases its level every second/minute/hour.
+The switch decreases its level every second/minute/hour until it finally turns off.

 # Configuration

 ## maxTime

-Maximum selectable timer time.
+Maximum selectable timer value.

 ## unit